nav74neet/sawyer_simulator/README.md

 sawyer_simulator
 ================

-Gazebo simulation with emulated interfaces for the Sawyer Robot (to be used with sawyer_gail repository).
+Gazebo simulation with emulated interfaces for the Sawyer Robot (to be used with sawyer_gail repository- made some minor changes in the main repository).
 This repository also installs the intera sdk & intera common tools and packages.

 Installation:
 -------------